 Our business is increasingly dependent on complex and interdependent information technology systems, including internet-based systems, databases and programs, to support our business processes as well as internal and external communications.
 As use of information technology systems has increased, deliberate attacks and attempts to gain unauthorized access to computer systems and networks have increased in frequency and sophistication.
 Our information technology, systems and networks are potentially vulnerable to breakdown, malicious intrusion and computer viruses which may result in the impairment of production and key business processes or loss of data or information.
 We are also potentially vulnerable to data security breaches-whether by employees or others-which may expose sensitive data to unauthorized persons.
 We have in the past and may in the future be subject to security breaches.
 For example, in February 2018, we discovered that our e-mail server suffered unauthorized intrusions in which proprietary business information was accessed.
-Although we do not believe that we have experienced any material losses related to security breaches, including a recent cybersecurity incident, there can be no assurance that we will not suffer such losses in the future.
+In addition, in December 2019, one of our employee's email account suffered an unauthorized intrusion, leading to the submission and inadvertent payment of a fraudulent invoice in the amount of approximately one hundred thousand dollars.
+Finally, in December 2019, our IT systems were exposed to a ransomware attack, which partially impaired certain IT systems for a short period of time.
+Although we do not believe that we have experienced any material losses related to security breaches, including in three recent email "phishing" incidents or the ransomware attack, there can be no assurance that we will not suffer such losses in the future.
 Breaches and other inappropriate access can be difficult to detect and any delay in identifying them could increase their harm.
-While we have implemented security measures to protect our data security and information technology systems, such measures may not prevent such events.
-Any such breaches of security and inappropriate access could disrupt our operations, harm our reputation or otherwise have a material adverse effect on our business, financial condition and results of operations.
+While we have implemented measures to protect our data security and information technology systems, such measures may not prevent these events.
+Any such breaches of security and inappropriate access could disrupt